Shadow dependent phenomenology framework for rotating black hole metric: Application to the Rotating Blackhole Metrics and EHT Observational Constraints

 \subsection{Kerr-MOG Spacetime}

 We now examine the Kerr-MOG black hole within the framework of Scalar-Tensor-Vector Gravity (STVG).
-This modified theory rescales the Newtonian gravitational constant by a factor of $(1+\alpha)$ and introduces a repulsive vector field that generates an effective gravitational charge $Q^2 = \alpha(1+\alpha)M^2$, where $\alpha$ acts as the continuous deviation parameter.
+This modified theory rescales the gravitational constant and introduces a repulsive vector field that generates an effective gravitational charge $Q^2 = \alpha(1+\alpha)M^2$, where $\alpha$ acts as the continuous deviation parameter.
 Constraining our analysis to the equatorial plane ($\theta = \pi/2$) and setting $G_N=1$, the relevant Boyer-Lindquist metric components take the form:

 with the modified horizon function defined as $\Delta_{MOG} = r^2 - 2M(1+\alpha)r + a^2 + \alpha(1+\alpha)M^2$.
-By evaluating the generic optical boundary condition from Eq. \ref{eq:generic_Rsh} under the assumption of slow rotation ($a/M \ll 1$) and weak field deviations ($\alpha \ll 1$), we determine the perturbed shadow radius.
-Invoking the diffeomorphic inversion established in Section \ref{sec:ShadowFormulation}, we reformulate the bare mass entirely in terms of this optical observable to leading order:
+By evaluating the generic optical boundary condition from Eq. \ref{eq:generic_Rsh} under the assumption of slow rotation ($a/M \ll 1$) and weak field deviations ($\alpha \ll 1$), we invoke the multivariate transformation to reformulate the bare mass entirely in terms of this optical observable:

-Inserting this mass-shadow equivalence into the standard path integral for classical weak deflection yields a modified scattering angle.
-By replacing the unobservable bare mass with our derived relation, the lensing profile is strictly governed by the shadow radius \cite{Ovgun:2018fte}:
+Inserting this mass-shadow equivalence into the path integral for weak deflection yields the modified scattering angle:

-This mathematical structure reveals a key phenomenological trait: for a black hole with a predefined and fixed shadow size, the repulsive MOG vector field actively amplifies the isotropic weak lensing profile, breaking the inherent degeneracy between the mass and the modified gravity parameter.

-Shifting focus to quantum evaporation, the altered spacetime geometry inherently modifies the thermal state of the black hole.
-We evaluate the surface gravity formalism from Eq. \ref{eq:TH_generic} at the expanded outer event horizon $r_+$.
-Taking the leading-order expansion and substituting our mass inversion Eq. \ref{eq:M_Rsh_MOG} transforms the local Hawking temperature into an explicit function of the macroscopic shadow boundary:
+For the thermodynamic sector, evaluating the surface gravity from Eq. \ref{eq:TH_generic} at the outer event horizon and substituting Eq. \ref{eq:M_Rsh_MOG} yields the mapped Hawking temperature and total luminosity:

-Consequently, the differential emission rate dictated by Eq. \ref{eq:Hawking_Flux} must be updated to account for this suppressed temperature alongside the MOG-specific greybody transmission factors $\Gamma_{l,m}$:

-where $\Omega_H$ represents the modified angular velocity.
-By integrating this spectrum over all frequencies within the high-energy eikonal approximation Eq. \ref{eq:Superradiance_Correction}, the overall semiclassical luminosity is extracted: